 Painting Trades Worker is on the Medium & Long Term Strategic Skills List which opens many top tier visa pathways for emigrating to Australia on full Permanent Residency.
 So yes you can Emigrate to Australia as a Painting Trades Worker.

-Our experts have a huge range of experience in assisting clients emigrate to Australia as Painting Trades Workers and regardless of how complex your work history, they’ll be able to create the very best possible case for you and your loved ones.
+Our experts have a huge range of experience in assisting clients emigrate to Australia as Painting Trades Workers and regardless of how complex your work history.

 Those looking to emigrate to Australia as a Painting Trades Worker come from a variety of backgrounds.
 Some have worked on salary ever since qualifying, others work as contractors and some have set up and managed their own successful business.

 Find the ANZSCO code for a Painting Trades Worker

 Australia has two ‘Occupation in Demand Lists’.
 Every occupation on the MLTSSL and STSOL is assigned an immigration code and the code for those looking to emigrate to Australia as a Painting Trades Worker is 332211.

 This is also known as the a ANZSCO Code for a Painting Trades Worker